President Trump’s Space Policy

 As President Trump begins his term, he’ll appoint a new NASA Administrator.
 That new head of the public space program will steer NASA’s vision for space exploration.
 So where is it heading?

-The Planetary Society’s Director of Space Police Casey Drier joins the program to recap Trump’s space policy and how Congress might implement it.
+The Planetary Society’s Director of Space Policy Casey Dreier joins the program to recap Trump’s space policy and how Congress might implement it.

 WMFE Journalistic Ethics Code | Public Media Code of Integrity